hbroek/reken/documentation/developer-guide/chapter-4.md

 ```
 When the user selects one or more of the checkboxes, the `allergyValues` variable will be updated automatically with the values specified in the controls by an array, and changes to the variable array will be represented by the appropriate checkboxes being checked.

-Second, the checkbox can work by itself (ie no `name` attribute).
-In this case its `data-value` is bound to a `boolean` variable.
+Second, the checkbox can work by itself (i.e,. no `name` attribute).
+In this case, its `data-value` is bound to a `boolean` variable.

 **Example:**
 ```html
 <input type="checkbox" data-value="vegetarianValue"/>
 ```

-When the user selects the checkbox, the `vegetarianValue` variable will be automatically set to `true` and when unchecked set to `false`.
+When the user selects the checkbox, the `vegetarianValue` variable will be automatically set to `true`, and when unchecked, set to `false`.
 Changes to the boolean variable will either check or uncheck the checkbox depending on the boolean value it is set to.

 ### 4.3.8 type='file'

-Input type `file` data binding works a little different than the other input controls.
+Input type `file` data binding works a slightly differently than the other input controls.
 It is not a 2-way binding.
 It is a 1-way binding.
-The user picks a file and then the binding variable gets updated with a File object.
-The File object will contain at least a `data` property wich is the object representation of the JSON string that is loaded.
+The user picks a file, and then the binding variable gets updated with a File object.
+The File object will contain at least a `data` property which is the object representation of the JSON string that is loaded.

 **Example:**
 ```html